rwb/ccjs710ldv/README.md

 ```

 * What conclusions can we draw about the difference in homicide rates between southern states and the rest of the US?
-* Let's consider two states (one in the south and one outside the south) that each have a population of 4.56M people.
+* Let's consider two states (one in the south and one outside the south) that each have a population of 4.56M people (which is approximately the median state population size in 2018).

 ```R
 set.seed(387)